You’ve decided you need a new fence. You know the function you want it to perform and the look you want it to provide.

-There are many fence material options available, but the three most common wood species used for fencing are Western Red Cedar, Pressure-Treated Wood and Redwood.
+There are many fence material options available, but some of the most common wood species used for fencing are Western Red Cedar, Douglas Fir, Pressure-Treated Wood and Redwood.
 They’re not all created equal, but they all will give you a strong, sturdy fence (assuming it’s properly installed).
 Your choice is less about safety and more about the look you desire, the characteristics you want your fence to have and your budget.

 Here are facts about each species based on look, characteristics and budget to help you choose the best lumber for your wood fence.